pbaker2018/BirthdayCard/README.md

 # BirthdayCard

-A basic android app, using Kotlin.
+A basic one-page android app, using Android Studio and Kotlin.

-The user will input a name and an age, and then press Submit.
+The user will input a name and an age, and then press 'submit'.
-A birthday greeting will then appear with the name and age included in the message.
+A birthday greeting will then appear, with the inputted name and age included in the greeting.

+If the user presses 'submit' without both fields completed, an error message will appear instead.